 hp -= damage;

-// If HP runs out, restart the scene
+// If health drops to zero or below, restart the scene

 if (hp <= 0)